mvz/alexandria-book-collection-manager/INSTALL.md

 ### Hpricot

-Alexandria uses [hpricot](https://github.com/hpricot/hpricot) to parse the HTML from web pages for providers such as DeaStore and Siciliano.
+Alexandria uses [hpricot](https://github.com/hpricot/hpricot) to parse the HTML from web pages for providers such as Siciliano.
 It is also used to parse the XML for the Amazon web service.

 ## HTMLEntities